Posted by Bulk Nutrients in Weight Loss

 Protein is the macro we’re focused on today for our goal of weight loss.

-The Australian Academy of Science reports that generally, a diet that is higher in protein and lower in carbohydrate is effective for adults who would like to reduce their weight.
+The Australian Academy of Science reports that generally, a diet that is higher in protein and lowers in carbohydrates is effective for adults who would like to reduce their weight.
 They also report that when people in studies haven’t been able to get enough protein from their food, they have eaten more food to reach their protein targets.
 So this is where a protein powder comes in handy, you can include it in your diet to reach your protein target without consuming excess calories.

 Let’s take a look at the science behind protein and weight loss, as understanding the biology may help with your mindset and assist you in sticking to your macros, or at least making better dietary choices.